AliceO2Group/WebUi/docs/tutorial/time-server.md

 });
 ```

-That's it, let's go to the frontend.

 ### Client side - index.html

-The index.html contains what is needed to boot the framework, you may not need it to be modified.
-Except for the title.
+The `index.html` file contains includes the framework.
+It is unlikely that it needs any modifications.

-It imports the CSS for make good looking interfaces.
+It imports the CSS bootstrap

 ```html
 <link rel="stylesheet" href="/css/src/bootstrap.css">
 ```

-It gets some variables sent from the server, store it, and remove it from the URL, you cannot see it, but it's good to know what's going on.
-You can use the [inspector](../guide/debug.md) of your browser to see the original page URL inside "network" tab.
+It includes parameter service that parses the URL to recover variables provided by the server and store them in global context.
+It also clears the URL so variables are invisible for users of the application.
+You can use the browsers [inspector](../guide/debug.md) to find out the original URL (go to "network" tab).

 ```js
 import sessionService from '/js/src/sessionService.js';
 sessionService.loadAndHideParameters();
 ```

-Then we import the MVC parts using Javascript modules.
+Then the MVC files are imported using Javascript modules.

 ```js
 import {mount} from '/js/src/index.js';